-CAVC's custodial collection primarily consists of filing fees.
-While these collections are considered custodial, they are neither primary to the mission of CAVC nor material to the overall financial statements.
-CAVC's total custodial collections are \$125,357 and \$135,430 for the years ended September 30, 2022 and 2021, respectively.
+The CAVC's custodial collection primarily consists of Freedom of Information Act requests.
+While these collections are considered custodial, they are neither primary to the mission of the CAVC nor material to the overall financial statements.
+The CAVC total custodial collections are \$110,855 and \$125,357 for the years ended September 30, 2023 and 2022, respectively.